jahsef/3d-medical-tomography-fpn/FINDINGS.md

-to test: generate blobs similar to the maxpooling approach (if near an edge in DS space then that neighboring voxel gets super high weigting maxpool like behavior) hopefully though there is an easy way to do this without resorting to maxpooling retarded shit so
+to test: generate blobs similar to the maxpooling approach (if near an edge in DS space then that neighboring voxel gets super high weigting maxpool like behavior) hopefully though there is an easy way to do this without resorting to maxpooling retarded shit so use 0.75 cornernet threshold, angstrom sigma 250,

+position (x), dist to pixel 11 center, 250 angstrom 10.75               0.75                    0.74
+10.90               0.60                    0.83

+so essentially if we want multi pixel gaussians considered by cornernet loss, it needs to be about 0.7 ds_pixels away from the center of another one, or 0.2 ds_pixels away from edge might still be pretty conservative but this seems to be a pretty major reason why the other one learned so well (the other one used 0.9 threshold but with max pooling so math works out to about 0.1 ds_pixels in that)

+IF THIS IS THE TRUE MECHANIC BEHIND WHY, we find that fuzzier gaussians (more than 1 pixel) when stitched for inference outperform strictly 1x1 gaussians even when 1x1 gaussians have more overlap (0.5 vs 0.6, about 2x more inference compute)

+ALSO AFTER THIS LETS ADD SOME VISUALIZATION TO WHAT THE CONVERT_PT script is actually doing with the heatmap stuff so its not just a black box